JDouglasR/Code-Refactor/Readme/Readme/README.md

 Renamed selectors to work with the appropriate elements in the HTML.

-Implementation of selector grouping to reduce redundancy and improve readability in code.
+Implementation of selector grouping to reduce redundancy and improve readability.